karaKaan/karaKaan/README.md

 ### Hi there, I am Kaan 👋
+⚡ Fun fact:
+⚡ I'm a Coffee-drinker
-⚡ Fun fact: I am a Coffee-drinker and a Cat Person
+⚡ I'm a Cat Person

 ## 💬 Connect with me
 <a href="https://www.linkedin.com/in/kaan-kara/">